enthought/pyface/docs/source/timer.rst

 gets performed).

-For example, a timer which repeats every 0.5 seconds and runs no more than 10 times and for no longer than 10 seconds can be started like this:
+For example, a timer which repeats every 0.5 seconds and runs no more than 10 times and for no longer than 10 seconds can be started like this -

 .. code-block:: python